 A Trustee must apply for a TFN and lodge annual tax return for the trust.
 For a Unit Trust we would suggest a unit holders agreement be done which sets out unit holders rights and valuation methods should they wish to leave the unit trust.

-To learn about the other business structures available in Australia click the links on the right hand menu.
+To learn about the other business structures available in Australia click the links below.